Aliases for TXNIP Gene

 GeneCards Summary for TXNIP Gene

 TXNIP (Thioredoxin Interacting Protein) is a Protein Coding gene.
-Among its related pathways are Immune System and Glucose / Energy Metabolism.
+Among its related pathways are Immune System and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
 GO annotations related to this gene include ubiquitin protein ligase binding and enzyme inhibitor activity.
+An important paralog of this gene is ARRDC3.

 UniProtKB/Swiss-Prot for TXNIP Gene